 As part of the ongoing celebration of the legacy of George Ellery Hale's astronomy outreach, Explore Scientific is very pleased to announce that we will conduct an astronomy experience unlike any other on the historic Mount Wilson Observatory 60″ Telescope.
 This exclusive, rare, and intimate engagement will be conducted on Saturday September 8th, 2018.

-Participation is limited which will give you generous observing time and a once in a lifetime opportunity to interact through the observing session with our amazing group of speakers that include a leading JPL Planetary Mission Scientist who is the World's Leading Expert on Saturn's Ring System; An amazing science writer and prolific discoverer of comets and asteroids including the 'String Of Pearls Comet' that gained worldwide attention as it smashed into Jupiter in 1992; An astronomer and iconic protector of the world's dark sky heritage; And, one of the world's most knowledgable experts on life and history of George Ellery Hale and the world's largest astronomical refractor, the 40-inch Great Telescope.
+Participation is limited which will give you generous observing time and a once in a lifetime opportunity to interact through the observing session with our amazing group of speakers that include a leading JPL Planetary Mission Scientist who is the World's Leading Expert on Saturn's Ring System; And, one of the world's most knowledgable experts on life and history of George Ellery Hale and the world's largest astronomical refractor, the 40-inch Great Telescope.

 This event is perfect for anyone, beginners to experienced who share a passion for exploring the cosmos, and it will be a once in a lifetime opportunity to observe the planets and the cosmos with the historic 60" Telescope in the company of these legendary space explorers and astronomers.